 - Apply scientific units to commonly encountered environmental parameters.

-- Convert between different commonly encountered environmental units.
+- Calculate between different commonly encountered environmental units.

 - Develop appropriate assumptions for environmental modeling.

-- Identify the fundamental dependent variables in an environmental model.
+- Select the fundamental dependent variables in an environmental model.

-- Identify the characterizing dependent variables in an environmental model.
+- Select the characterizing dependent variables in an environmental model.

 - Estimate model parameters using regression.